numoonchld/numoonchld.github.io/_drafts/itstartswithamoth.md

 ### The Nile

-- it is possbile to have one's head so high up one's arse that the pyramids the visible
+- it is possbile to have one's head so high up one's arse that the pyramids are visible
   - the Nile enabled life in Egpyt
   - on the other hand, denial had some people imprisoned
   - on a similar note [John Dahlback - Pyramid (Dirty South Remix)](https://youtu.be/ZKqvmusVJIY){: target="_blank"}